mkarner07/mkarner07.github.io/_posts/2024/2024-11-28-A-Deep-Dive-Into-The-Subtle-Art-of-Not-Giving-a-Fck.md

 ---

-One of the aspiring online writers/bloggers I personally look up to is [Marc Manson](https://markmanson.medium.com/).
+One of the aspiring online writers/bloggers I personally look up to is [Mark Manson](https://markmanson.medium.com/).

 With his articles, he created a big following.
 However, his major leap was his book *“The Subtle Art of Not Giving a F*ck,”* in which he packs the core message **“set the right priorities“**in a great package: the book has tons of humor but also includes some easy-to-implement methods to increase productivity